benitarego/benitarego/README.md

 - 🔭 I have a designing enthusiasm with practical experience in Mobile App and Web development.
 - ⚡ I've worked on projects related to domains like Artificial Intelligence, Image Processing and Deep Learning.
-- 🤔 I’m looking for help with frontend integration with Machine Learning models.
+- 🤔 I’m looking for help with frontend integration with Deep Learning models.
 - 📫 How to reach me: regobenita26@gmail.com

 [1]: https://twitter.com/regobenita